 BOOST: The BOOST pin is used to provide a drive voltage, higher than the input voltage, to the internal bipolar NPN power switch.
 Without this added voltage, the typical switch voltage loss would be about 1.5V.
-The additional boost voltage allows the switch to saturate and voltage loss approximates that of a 0.07 Ω FET structure.
-Efficiency improves from 75% for conventional bipolar designs to > 89% for these new parts.
+The additional boost voltage allows the switch to saturate and voltage loss approximates that of a 0.3Ω FET structure, but with much smaller die area.
+Efficiency improves from 75% for conventional bipolar designs to > 87% for these new parts.